News

 Conclusion

-While optimising your blog post is essential, the most important aspect is making sure you write an awesome article which brings value to your readers!
+While optimising your blog post is essential, the most important aspect is making sure you write an awesome article that brings value to your readers!
 As an extra tip, we recommend aiming for a minimum of 500 words per article.
 This will help avoid your posts being flagged as "thin" content by Google and will give them the best chance of ranking for your chosen keywords.